 I expect more sensitivity from Indian cinema on disability issues.

-(A doctor with disability at UCMS & GTB Hospital, Delhi and founder of a group 'Infinite Ability' promoting creativity and disability.
+(A doctor with a disability at UCMS & GTB Hospital, Delhi, and founder of a group 'Infinite Ability' promoting creativity and disability.
 I use crutches and not ashamed of that.)